spaceagecrystal/granularSynthesis/README.md

 ----
 ## Summary

 This is a MAX/MSP patch using granular synthesis.
 It relies on Nathan Wolek's [granular toolkit](http://www.lowkeydigitalstudio.com/2007/03/granular-toolkit-v1-49/).
 It has several modules that can be used to create an additive sound mass.
-A  bit more complicated variation of this patch, with quadrophonic controls was used for the Lickets Endless Migration.
 No standalone app for this one: requires maxmsp.

 ----